185% return in 2 months: Meet Kulbhushan Parashar who knows the art to leave value for SME IPO investors

-Delhi-based Kulbhushan Parashar (38), a seasoned investment banker and investor, is emerged as one of the most successful value-creators for investors in the domestic SME IPO space in recent times.
+Delhi-based Kulbhushan Parashar (38), a seasoned investment banker and investor, emerged as one of the most successful value-creators for investors in the domestic SME IPO space in recent times.
 Take this: some of his SME IPOs including DroneAcharya Aerial Innovations, Annapurna Swadisht and Phantom Digital received a massive response from the investor fraternity.
 DroneAcharya Aerial, which got subscribed 243.70 times in December 2022, traded 187 per cent higher at Rs 155.20 on February 24, 2023, against its issue price of Rs 54.
 With over 150 times subscription, Annapurna Swadisht and Phantom Digital Effects now traded at 87.50 per cent and 85 per cent up against their respective issue prices.
 These companies also got listed in 2022.

 Parashar is the Founder and Managing Director of Corporate Capital Venture (CCv), which has recently filed the DRHP for Delhi-based Crayons Advertising.
 In his latest interaction with Business Today, he shared his views on how he valued the forthcoming SME IPO and how Sebi can protect small investors from sky-high valuations.
 Edited excerpts: